georgestarcher/Splunk-ESIntel-KVStore/readme.md

 * You will need to update the fields splunk_server, splunk_user, and splunk_password.
 * The splunk_server field may be a DNS name to a search head cluster.
-* The splunk_user field must be a user with API permissions.
+* The splunk_user field must be a user with API permissions and permissions to write to DA-ESS-ThreatIntelligence where the collections are stored.
 * The splunk_password field must be base64 encoded password for the splunk_user.

 You can generate your base64 encoded password by launching Python interactively.